Learn Croatian Swear Words (Part III)

 Don’t do pussy business.
 This has nothing to do with trying to set up a brothel or becoming a pimp.
 It means don’t do something stupid, don’t make a mess (depending on the context).
 For example, your father may say to you before going out with a group of friends who he knows are a bit wild, Ne čini pizdarije.

 What are you sh*tting?
 We all know that person who continually spews verbal diarrhea.
 This is exactly what you need to say to them in Croatian.
 Meaning you’re talking sh*t!
 However, they will probably be very offended if you do so.

 I will impale you on my d*ck.
 Ouch, ouch ouch, that hurts my d*ck just thinking about it.
 That all sounds rather violent.
 This is usually used when somebody wants to let you know that he is “the stronger opponent” in a given situation.
 Instead of saying I will defeat you, you say I will impale you on my man parts!

 Ajde u Kurac

 Go in the d*ck.
 This has to be one of the most common curses used across the country, and it’s a Croatian classic.
-Can be used to express frustration, or in a”get outta here” moment as well as “f*ck off” type situation.
+It can be used to express frustration or in a”get outta here” moment as well as “f*ck off” type situation.